prequel-dev/prequel-claude/README.md

 On install, Claude Code prompts for the two `userConfig` values: `environment` (`dev` or `prod`) and `jwt_token`.
 The token is stored as a sensitive credential — see [Configuration storage](#how-configuration-is-stored) below.

+The `jwt_token` can be created through the web UI: https://app-beta.prequel.dev/api-tokens

 To pull in updates after the upstream repo changes:

 ```